Work samples

 -

-My in-progress book of family-based historical fiction chronicles a clan of Blue Ridge mountaineers across time, beginning with this account from Virginia “Jincy” Clatterbuck (approx. 6,600 words*, fiction).
+My in-progress collection of family-inspired historical fiction chronicles a clan of Blue Ridge mountaineers across generations, beginning with this account from Virginia “Jincy” Clatterbuck (approx. 6,600* words, fiction).

 *Baker jurors and GBCA staff may read the full story under Projects: Full-Length Work Samples.